Quasitoposes as elementary quotient completions: A characterisation of elementary quotient completions

-\begin{lemma} Denote by $\ct{P}$ the full subcategory of $\ct{C}$ on $\ct{E}$-projective objects.
-If $\ct{P}'$ is a full subcategory of $\ct{P}$ closed under binary products and such that every object of $\ct{P}$ is covered by one in $\ct{P}'$, then $\ct{P}$ is closed under binary products. \end{lemma} \begin{proof}Suppose $A$ and $B$ are in $\ct{P}$ and consider the diagram
+\begin{lemma} Suppose $P:\ct{C}\op\ftr\ISL$ is an elementary doctrine.
+Denote by $\ct{D}$ the full subcategory of $\ct{C}$ consisting only of $P$-projective objects.
+If $\ct{M}$ is a full subcategory of $\ct{D}$ closed under binary products and such that every object of $\ct{D}$ is covered by one in $\ct{M}$, then $\ct{D}$ is closed under binary products. \end{lemma} \begin{proof}Suppose $A$ and $B$ are in $\ct{D}$ and consider the diagram